Seeed-Studio/Grove_Triple_Color_E-lnk_2.13/README.md

 ***
-This software is written by downey  for seeed studio<br>
+This software is written by Jenkin  for seeed studio<br>
-Email:dao.huang@seeed.cc
+Email:zhengxing.lu@seeed.cc
 and is licensed under [The MIT License](http://opensource.org/licenses/mit-license.php).
 Check License.txt for more information.<br>

 Contributing to this software is warmly welcomed.
 You can do this basically by<br>